Arash-san/Maze-creator-for-overwatch/README.md

    buttom) add subtitle to your game mode if you want and change the settings.
- - After you done, click on "Copy the code to clipboard". and then go yo overwtach, go to custom games and import this code: 5HY5V, then go to "Settings", then click on "Workshop", and then put your code in the 'Paste your code here' rule.
+ - After you done, click on "Copy the code to clipboard". and then go yo overwtach, go to custom games and import this code: 5HY5V (or you can get the newest version on [workshop.codes website](https://workshop.codes/maze-creator), then go to "Settings", then click on
+   "Workshop", and then put your code in the 'Paste your code here' rule.